pyiron/pyiron/docs/source/hdf5.rst

 Each type must define a `to_hdf(self, hdf, group_name = None)` method that takes the given `hdf` object, creates a subgroup called `group_name` in it (if given) and then serializes itself to this group.
+If no group_name is given the object may pick a default one.
 Some objects may keep a default `ProjectHDFio` object during their lifetime (e.g. jobs), in this case `hdf` maybe an optional parameter.

 -----------------
 Reading from HDF5